kingston-aditya/LoRT/README.md

 # LoRT: Logical Reasoning Evaluation Suite for Transformers

-This repository contains the LoRT dataset that was introduced at the CMSC 828J course offered at University of Maryland, Colege Park.
+This repository contains the LoRT dataset that was created for CMSC 828J course offered at University of Maryland, Colege Park.
+It was developed by Wenshan Wu, Aditya Sarkar and Jenny Yarmovsky.

-Full details about the paper can be found in our technical report: [LoRT: Logical Reasoning Evaluation Suite for Transformers]()
+Full details about the project can be found in our technical report: [LoRT: Logical Reasoning Evaluation Suite for Transformers](https://github.com/ws500981/LoRT/tree/main/report)

 ## Introduction
 **LoRT** is a large, manually-curated set of CommonsenseQA-style questions for probing logical reasoning capabilities in Language models especially the transformer based models.